Forecasts for Broadband Intensity Mapping of the Ultraviolet-Optical Background with CASTOR and SPHEREx: SPHEREx and LUVOIR

 The 30$\%$ constraint on the Ly$\alpha$ equivalent width provides a window into the population of Lyman $\alpha$ emitters (LAEs) at high redshift (\citealt{Ouchi2019} and references therein, \citealt{1967ApJ...147..868P}).
 Traditional techniques for studying this population rely on identifying individual sources with either narrowband photometry or slitless spectroscopy, both of which suffer from long exposure times on 4-8 meter class telescopes and limit the population of identified LAEs up to $z\approx 8$ to $10^3-10^4$ \citep{Konno2016}.
 In contrast, our technique measures the population statistics of Ly$\alpha$ emitters at $z=5-9$ without identifying individual LAEs.
 Further, comparison of the bias parameters for Ly$\alpha$ sources and high redshift AGN can shed light on the relationship between LAEs and AGN through their environmental dependence \citep{Coil_2009,Sheth_1999}.
 The mass function $n(M)$ and luminosity function $\phi(L)$ are also constrained through their dependence on the total UV photon density $\rho_{\rm UV}$ and escape fraction $f_{\rm esc}$ that we measure through the evolution of the EBL monopole.

-Previously, measurements of $\rho_{\rm UV}$ and $\rho_{{\rm Ly}\alpha}$ relied on high resolution spectroscopy.
-However, we forecast constraints on these at the $10-30 \%$ level over $z=5-9$, where they are expected to evolve rapidly.
+Previously, measurements of {\bf the rest-UV specific luminosity density and Ly$\alpha$ luminosity density, $\rho_{\rm UV}$ and $\rho_{{\rm Ly}\alpha}$,} relied on high resolution spectroscopy.
+However, we {\bf are able to} forecast constraints on these {\bf at the $10-30 \%$ level as determined from our posterior distribution for the SED model parameters, assuming our emissivity model can be extrapolated to the higher $z=5-9$ redshift range}.
+This particular redshift range is of interest, as they are expected to evolve rapidly at this epoch.
 Both $\rho_{\rm UV}$ and $\rho_{{\rm Ly}\alpha}$ can provide direct constraints on the timing and sources of reionization, so such a measurement overlapping with the expected reionization epoch expected to end around $z\approx 6-5.5$ \citep{fan06,kulkarni19,keating20,nasir20} would be of particular interest.

 Population synthesis modeling of high redshift LAEs have been challenged by the lack of high signal to noise continuum detection in individual spectra \citep{Lai2008,Bruzual2003}.
 In contrast to stacking techniques that are challenged by the presence of strong nebular lines, our technique is sensitive only to broadband noise features that are produced systematically across the population of LAEs.
 The joint analysis of a broadband tomographic measurement of the LAE population and high spectral resolution studies of samples of LAEs would benefit from differences in the underlying systematic uncertainties.